pyigyli/PcAndroidRemote/README.md

-﻿**Work in progress.**

-Video footage does appear on the mobile app, but framerate is slow.
-Smaller capturing size should likely fix it.
-I have yet to test this on an actual mobile device.
+﻿I have not tested this on an actual mobile device, but it does work on a computer.
+If you have Linux operating system, you can try and build the Android app using buildozer.